 But don’t.
 Please.
 There are times when you may feel like giving up completely.
 However, that’s not the answer.

 I know many bloggers who have been in your shoes.
 Me included.
 I remember when I nearly lost my entire business and wanted to quit.
 But you know what?
 I didn’t.

 Instead, I used that as an opportunity to learn and see what I could change.
 I had to figure out what was going wrong.

-If you find yourself beating your head against a wall and you aren’t sure where to turn, you aren’t alone.
-Before you just give up and close down your site, try again.
+If you find yourself beating your head against a wall and aren’t sure where to turn, you aren’t alone.
+Before you give up and close down your site, try again.

 What to do before you quit blogging

 There are plenty of people who have been blogging for years.
 They are the ones to turn to.
 What are they doing?
 Where do they hang out?
 Follow and listen to them.
 Read their articles.
 They will often show you the way.